-To receive a complete list and description of AJO Vista's composites and details regarding policies for valuing portfolios, the treatment of cash flows, calculating performance, and preparing compliant presentations, or for a copy of AJO Vista's verification and performance examination reports, please contact Nik Takmopoulos at 917.596.5219 or at info@ajovista.com.
+To receive a complete list and description of AJO Vista's composites and details regarding policies for valuing investments, the treatment of cash flows, calculating performance, and preparing GIPS Reports, or for a copy of AJO Vista's verification report, please contact Nik Takmopoulos at 917.596.5219 or at info@ajovista.com.

 Returns represent past performance and are not indicative of future results.
 Accompanying performance presentations are intended only for the recipient.